 Section 5: Sanctions and Corrective Action

 Violations of this policy will be addressed through the Discrimination Grievance Procedures.
 Consequences for violating this policy will depend upon the facts and circumstances of each particular situation.
-Sanctions and Corrective Action could include: a requirement not to repeat or continue the discriminatory, harassing, or retaliatory conduct: a reprimand; a no-contact order; denial of a pay increase; reassignment; suspension; or termination.
-The severity of sanctions or corrective action will depend on the frequency and severity of the offense and any history of past discriminatory, harassing or retaliatory conduct, and if an employee, other employment history or performance.
-A finding of discrimination, harassment that creates a hostile environment or results in a tangible employment or educational action, or sexual misconduct may be cause for disciplinary action, up to and including the discharge of employees and the expulsion of students, in accordance with applicable University procedures.
-The University may also take appropriate action if it does not find discrimination or harassment that creates a hostile environment or results in a tangible employment or educational action, but (a) the University found that the respondent engaged in disruptive behavior, or (b) to prevent the creation of a hostile environment.
+Sanctions and Corrective Action could include a requirement not to repeat or continue the discriminatory, harassing, or retaliatory conduct: a reprimand; a no-contact order; denial of a pay increase; reassignment; suspension; or termination.
+The severity of sanctions or corrective action will depend on the frequency and severity of the offense and any history of past discriminatory, harassing, or retaliatory conduct, and if an employee has other employment history or performance.
+A finding of discrimination, harassment that creates a hostile environment or results in tangible employment or educational action, or sexual misconduct may be cause for disciplinary action, up to and including the discharge of employees and the expulsion of students, in accordance with applicable University procedures.
+The University may also take appropriate action if it does not find discrimination or harassment that creates a hostile environment or results in tangible employment or educational action, but (a) the University found that the respondent engaged in disruptive behavior, or (b) to prevent the creation of a hostile environment.

 Section 6: Amnesty for Drug or Alcohol Possession and Consumption Violations

 The University strongly encourages students to report instances of sex-based discrimination, sexual harassment, and sexual misconduct involving students.
-Therefore, students who report information about sex-based discrimination, sexual harassment, or sexual misconduct involving students will not be disciplined by the University for any Violation of the University’s drug or alcohol possession or consumption policies in which they might have engaged in connection with the reported incident.
+Therefore, students who report information about sex-based discrimination, sexual harassment, or sexual misconduct involving students will not be disciplined by the University for any violation of the University’s drug or alcohol possession or consumption policies in which they might have engaged in connection with the reported incident.

 Section 7: Academic Freedom

 Constitutionally protected speech and traditional notions of academic freedom are valued in higher education.
 These ideals help to create the stimulating and challenging learning environment that should characterize higher education.
 In the spirit of a true university environment, individuals are encouraged to invite, rather than inhibit, discourse on ideas.
 In addressing all complaints and reports under this policy, the University will take all permissible actions to ensure the safety of students and employees while complying with any applicable free speech requirements for students and employees.
-While the University will vigilantly protect students’ and employees’ rights against sex discrimination under this policy, this policy does not apply to curriculum or in any way prohibit or abridge the use of particular textbooks or curricular materials.
+While the University will vigilantly protect students’ and employees’ rights against sex discrimination under this policy, this policy does not apply to the curriculum or in any way prohibit or abridge the use of particular textbooks or curricular materials.

 Section 8: External Complaints